ying-teaching/python/5-functions/main-and-scope.md

 # `main` and Variable Scope

-This section introduces the `main` function and varaible scopes.
+This section introduces the `main` function and variable scopes.

 ## 1 `main` Function